 Philip D. O'Neill

-Mr. O'Neill has been repeatedly listed in America’s Best Lawyers in International Arbitration (commercial and governmental), as well as among the “World’s Finest Lawyers” by Expert Guides in International Commercial Arbitration.
+Mr. O'Neill has been repeatedly listed in America’s Best Lawyers in International Arbitration (NYC -- commercial and governmental), as well as among the “World’s Finest Lawyers” by Expert Guides in International Commercial Arbitration.
 He is on the Silicon Valley Arbitration Center's short list of the world's best technology arbitrators.
 He also is a fellow in the U.S. based College of Commercial Arbitrators, as well as in England’s Chartered Institute of Arbitrators, which also recognizes him as a “Chartered Arbitrator.”
-He is currently on the institutional arbitration panels or listings of a dozen arbitral institutions in North America, Europe and Asia.
+He is currently on the institutional arbitration panels or listings of numerous arbitral institutions in North America, Europe and Asia.
 He was the Nomura Lecturer in Law on International Arbitration at Harvard Law School, and has taught international arbitration for many years as an Adjunct Professor at Boston College and Boston University Law Schools.
 He has authored a textbook, teaching manual, book chapters and numerous articles on arbitration, and is a frequent speaker on the topic.

 As a highly experienced arbitrator, Mr. O'Neill's perspective is also informed by his experience as a “first chair” trial lawyer; as a general counsel involved in negotiating and documenting transactions domestically and abroad; as well as a longtime law professor.
 Each of those experiences helps to shape his decision making as one who never loses sight of commercial reality, practicality or applicable law in an effort to decide wisely.
 Read more...

 Experience counts in the selection of an arbitrator, whether sitting as sole arbitrator or in the dynamic interaction of a tribunal.
 Mr. O’Neill brings decades of experience as an arbitrator.
 He has chaired approximately 40 tribunals, sat as wing arbitrator on around 50 cases, and served as sole arbitrator in about 50 cases.
 Mr. O'Neill's experience includes over 50 occasions of sitting as an international arbitrator, both under institutional auspices and ad hoc, in the United States and abroad.
 Domestically he has presided over about 80 cases.
 In total he has issued over 70 reasoned arbitral awards.
 Read more...